 Ingredients and substitutions

 - Yeast - You'll need one packet of instant yeast for this recipe.
 Check the expiration date on your yeast to ensure it's not out of date.
-Old yeast can prevent your cinnamon rolls from rising as they should.
+Old yeast can prevent your rolls from rising as they should.

 How to make cinnamon rolls